gloveboxes/Raspberry-Pi-Kubernetes-Cluster/raspisetup.md

 ## SD Card Optimisation

 Reduce writes to the SD Card and increase IO performance by mapping the /tmp and /var/log directories to RAM.
+Note you will lose the contents of these directories on reboot.

 ```bash
 sudo cat <<EOT>> /etc/fstab